Storms roll east after slamming South; 10 deaths reported

 “I encourage everyone in our community to exercise extreme caution this evening, and in the coming days – do not drive through standing water, do not approach downed power lines, or do anything that would put the lives of anyone at risk,” Greenberg said in a Facebook post.

-The National Weather Service in Louisville called the storm Friday “powerful and historic” with peak wind gusts between 60-80 mph.
+The National Weather Service in Louisville called the storm Friday “powerful and historic” with peak wind gusts between 60-80 mph (96-128 kph).

 More than a million utility customers in Kentucky, Tennessee and Michigan were without power Friday evening, according to poweroutage.us.